-The Board of Directors (general partners) must, in compliance with InstitutsVergV Section 3, define the Principles for the Remuneration System of the Berenberg Group and notify the Executive Board about the specific form of the remuneration systems, even though the Executive Board is not a supervisory or administrative body as defined in the German Banking Act (KWG) or the German Stock Corporation Act (AktG).
+The Board of Directors (general partners) must, in compliance with InstitutsVergV Section 3, define the Principles of the Remuneration System of the Berenberg Group and notify the Executive Board about the specific form of the remuneration systems, even though the Executive Board is not a supervisory or administrative body as defined in the German Banking Act (KWG) or the German Stock Corporation Act (AktG).

 In accordance with Section 11 InstitutsVergV, Berenberg has published principles for its remuneration system in its internal written procedures (Signavio).
-In accordance with Section 12 (1) InstitutsVergV, the Human Resources business unit reviews, once a year or on an ad-hoc basis, on behalf of the Board of Directors, the remuneration systems and its underlying parameters to verify they are compatible with both the business and risk strategies.
+In accordance with Section 12 (1) InstitutsVergV, the Human Resources business unit reviews the remuneration systems and their underlying parameters once a year or on an ad-hoc basis, on behalf of the Board of Directors, to verify they are compatible with both the business and risk strategies.

-In compliance with Section 3 (3) InstitusVergV in regards to creating and monitoring the remuneration system and to ensure the involvement of the control units and the Human Resources business unit, Group Compliance and Risk Controlling participate in the annual reviewing of the Principles of the Remuneration System.
+To ensure the appropriate involvement of the control units and the Human Resources business unit in compliance with Section 3 (3) InstitutsVergV with regard to creating and monitoring the remuneration system, Group Compliance and Risk Controlling participate in the annual review of the Principles of the Remuneration System.
 In addition, Risk Controlling coordinates with Human Resources to define the total bonus pool as the biggest component of variable remuneration.
-Internal Audit and Group Compliance check the design of the remuneration system principles and its compliance with regulatory requirements on a regular basis.
+Internal Audit and Group Compliance check the design of the remuneration system principles and the compliance of this with regulatory requirements on a regular basis.